mbogden/galaxyJSPAM/notes.md

 ## Software Engineering Tasks (More of suggestions really.)

-- Priority 1:  Build Classifiction filters

 - Visualize Photos.
   - Beginning:
-	  1. Create PHP file.
+	- Create PHP file.
-	  2. Displays all images found in a directory.
+	- Displays all images found in a directory.
-		-
+	  - Add button to specificy directory of interest?
-	  3. Format page to scroll through images.
+	- Format page to scroll through images.
-	  4. Display images found in subdirectories.
+	- Point to sdss directory and display model images found in subdirectories.
+	  - directory structure
-	  5. Display select info from info.txt files in subdirectories with image
+	- Display select info from info.txt files in subdirectories with image
 	  - sdss_name, gen#, run#, human_score

   - Purpose 1: Scientist's quick view of models
 	- Select range of runs of interest
 	- Select if viewing all images or view only a sample of images ( Ex.
 1 out of 10 runs)
 	- Display image run # and humanscore

   - Purpose 2: To classify Images
 	- Add Check boxes/buttons that allow user to classify image
 	- Ex.
 No tidal distortions, Jumbled Mess, goood bridge/tail, etc
 	- Save response from user and store classification in info.txt

 - Train classification filters
   - Neural network.
 	- Input 2 images ( or 1 image of their differences )
 	- Output classification
 	  - Ex.
 No tidal distortion, jumbled mess, etc
 	- Trained based on model images with classification via GUI from above.

-- Priority 2:  Streamline Model to Machine score process
+- Streamline Model to Machine score process

   - Write new code to initaliaze a model directory

-	- Part 1

-	  - Reads
+	  - Reads and processes
-		- Galaxy Zoo model files.
-(Found in Input_Data/zoo_models/from_site/)
+		- Zoo models @ Input_Data/zoo_models/from_site/*SDSS*.txt
+		- target images and select files @ Input_Data/target_images/*SDSS*/
+		- Image parameter file @ Input_Data/image_parameters/

 	  - Creates
 		- Directory Structure
 		  - mainDir (input) -> sdssDir (#) -> genDir (0) -> runDir (line # in file)

-		- info.txt:
-		  - "Model Data" (Literaly Write 'Model Info')
-		  - sdss Name
-		  - generation
-		  - run number
-		  - model data
+		- info.txt

-	- Part 2 ( Don't do yet )
+		  - you can find contents for this file in info_template.txt

-	  - Append to info.txt
+	- Modify Simulator_v2.py to only point at runDir
-		- Location of desired Target Image (User defined.
-May create default file for all sdss later)
-		- Location of desired Target Info for Image

 - Richa